How Much Compensation Can You Claim For Whiplash After A Car Accident?

 Once they have built your case, your attorney will move to negotiation with the person at fault for your accident.
 Once an agreement is reached, your attorney will settle your case and walk you through the process of receiving your settlement check.
 The majority of cases do not see the inside of a courtroom as they are settled before having to go to trial.
 However, if your case does proceed to trial, you don’t need to worry.
 Your attorney will be with you each step of the way to ensure that your best interests are met at all stages.

-Legal Time Limits
+Legal Time Limits for Whiplash Injury Cases

 If you are considering filing a personal injury lawsuit, it is important to remember that such lawsuits have time limits.
 The time limit associated with personal injury lawsuits is called its “statute of limitations.”
 This statute of limitations sets a very strict time limit on when you are allowed to file a lawsuit.
 Filing outside of this timeframe may mean that you will not be allowed to claim at all.